-The Lin research group investigates the dynamic behavior of biomolecules—such as proteins, nucleic acids, and biological membranes—at the single-molecule level.
+The Lin research group studies the dynamic behavior of biomolecules—such as proteins, nucleic acids, and biological membranes—at the single-molecule level.
 Biological function is inherently dynamic, involving conformational changes, diffusion, self-assembly, and molecular interactions.
-To capture these events in action, we develop and apply high-speed atomic force microscopy (HS-AFM) and integrate it with complementary techniques, including fluorescence microscopy, electron microscopy, and electrophysiology.
+To capture these events in action, we develop and apply high-speed atomic force microscopy (HS-AFM) and integrate our results with complementary techniques, including fluorescence microscopy, electron microscopy, and electrophysiology.

 We aim to visualize structural and functional dynamics in physiologically-relevant environments with nanometer spatial and millisecond temporal resolution.
 Our multidisciplinary approach leverages expertise in: